Is sidemount diving just a fad, or should we all move our cylinders off to the side?

 Sidemount, like the use of double cylinders, comes from the world of tech diving.
 Whereas the traditional method of wearing the cylinders goes all the way back to the original Aqualung, Invented by Jacques Cousteau et al. The idea of wearing them under your armpits stems from the world of British cave diving.

 British caves, unlike those of the American’s, in particular in Florida (the mecca of US cave diving), aren’t big, open tunnels, but rather narrow, and often very low-ceilinged environments.
-There taking up as little room as possible is often necessary if you’re the have a chance of penetrating a cave.
+It is then vital to reduce the amount of space you take up as possible when penetrating a cave in UK waters.

-Hence, the idea of moving the cylinders from the back and to the sides, one under each arm, slung in a custom harness and attached to the BCD.
-A special type of BCD is required, but apart from that, everything else is standard equipment.
+Hence, the idea of moving the cylinders from the back to the sides, one under each arm, slung in a custom harness and attached to the BCD.
+A special type of BCD is required, but apart from that, everything else requires standard equipment and business as usual.

 The main advantage to sidemount is that the diver takes up less space in the water total, and in particular along the vertical axis when horizontal.
 This allows the diver too much easier maneuver in tight spaces, such as small caves or wrecks.

-Also, valve drills - shutting down a free flowing cylinder and switching to the other one - is much easier.
-As both valves and regulators are within view of the diver, and not stuck onto his or her back.
-This makes these emergency procedures, which can be a matter of life and death, much simpler to do, especially in a cumbersome dry suit and thick undergarments.
+Also, valve drills – shutting down a free-flowing cylinder and switching to the other one – is much easier.
+As both valves and scuba regulators are within view of the diver, and not stuck onto his or her back.
+This makes these emergency procedures, which can be a matter of life and death, much simpler to do, especially in a cumbersome drysuit with thick undergarments on.

 Also, any valve leakages, while unlikely, can be detected quickly by the diver.